inscriptionweb/PHPAmazonPriceWatcher/README.md

 # PHPAmazonPriceWatcher
-A small utility to examine prices from Amazon pages and let you know if the price has dropped.
+A small web application to examine prices from Amazon pages and let you know if the price has dropped.

 ## Technologies
 * [PHP](https://secure.php.net/)